mimoo/cargo-specification/README.md

 # The code is the spec

 This is a tool to transform your code in a specification!
-This tool should be agnostic to the code you use
+This tool should be agnostic to the code you use.

+To see it in action, just look at the code in this codebase as well as [the spec it produced](https://mimoo.github.io/cargo-specification/).

 ## Usage